-1. Appeals against the centre's decision not to support a clerical check, a review of marking, a review of moderation or an appeal
+1. Appeals relating to centre's decision not to support a clerical check, a review of marking, a review of moderation or an appeal

-This procedure confirms JCoSS compliance with JCQ's General Regulations for Approved Centres 2020-2021, section 5.13 that the centre has in place "a written internal appeals procedure to manage disputes when a candidate disagrees with a centre decision not to support a clerical check, a review of marking, a review of moderation or an appeal..."
+This procedure confirms JCoSS compliance with JCQ's General Regulations for Approved Centres 2022-2023, section 5.13 that the centre has in place "a written internal appeals procedure to manage disputes when a candidate disagrees with a centre decision not to support an online application for a clerical check, a review of marking, a review of moderation or an appeal..."